DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 If you have not uploaded your voucher yet and therefore the list of all devices is empty, then [upload the voucher](/tutorial/Prerequsites#upload-voucher).
 :::
 :::caution
-If there are already MQTT templates, make sure they do not match your device.
+If there are already MQTT templates, delete them.
 If you are unsure how to do this, you can also remove them:
 You can delete a template by clicking the burger menu in the right of the template's row and select ("Delete").
 :::